FrankM1/docs/content/concepts/config.md

 *(Required in production)*

 The most important piece of configuration once you've been through the install process is to setup mail.
-Mail configuration allows Ghost to send emails such as lost password and user invite emails.
+Mail configuration allows Qazana to send emails such as lost password and user invite emails.

-Ghost uses [Nodemailer 0.7](https://github.com/nodemailer/nodemailer/tree/0.7/) under the hood, and tries to use the direct mail service if available - but a more reliable solution is to setup mail using an external service.
+Qazana uses [Nodemailer 0.7](https://github.com/nodemailer/nodemailer/tree/0.7/) under the hood, and tries to use the direct mail service if available - but a more reliable solution is to setup mail using an external service.

 #### Setup an email sending account